rafcamlet/show-me-db/README.md

 If junegunn/fzf is instaled, open fuzzy seraching with tabels.

-ShowMeDB prefer schema.rb over structure.sql.
-Tu force using structure.sql add bang to command.
+ShowMeDB prefers schema.rb over structure.sql.
+To force using structure.sql add bang to command.
 Example `:ShowMeDB!`

 ### FZF integration